A Column of Fire

 Kingsbridge

-Kingsbridge consists of four primary books, and includes one additional book that complement the series but is not considered mandatory reads, and the series is set to expand with the upcoming release of one more book.
+Kingsbridge consists of five books and series is set to expand with the upcoming release of one more book.
 The current recommended reading order for the series is provided below.